Exploring 250 Years of Interfaith Engagement and Understanding in Philadelphia

 During the Semiquincentennial, join us in celebrating Philadelphia’s national role as a model for interfaith understanding through self-guided walking tours, dialogues, and community events that honor this living legacy.

-Get your FREE copy of our Passport to Understanding: Religious Freedom Walk edition!
+Get your FREE copy of the Passport to Understanding: Religious Freedom Walk edition!
 Thought-provoking prompts and practices will guide you on your interfaith journey.
-Scan the QR code for a self-guided tour and map of Philadelphia's earliest houses of worship.
+Scan the QR code for updates on programs and events, as well as a self-guided history tour of Philadelphia's earliest houses of worship.

-Pick up the Passport to Understanding at the Philadelphia Visitors Center.
+Pick up the Passport to Understanding at the Philadelphia Visitors Center (1 N. Independence Mall West, Philadelphia, PA)